 The committee will meet monthly on the first Thursday of each month.

-Regularly scheduled meetings will be held from 11:00 am to 12:00 pm in MCML 350 or remotely via Zoom
+Regularly scheduled meetings will be held from 11:00 am to 12:00 pm in MCML 350 or remotely online.

 Special meetings, if required, will be held at the call of the co-chairs.